yz89/Elastos.ELA.Client/README.md

 OPTIONS:
    --password value, -p value     arguments to pass the password value --name value, -n value         to specify the created keystore file name or the keystore file path to open (default: "keystore.dat")
-   --create, -c                   create wallet, this will generate a keystore file within you account information --account, -a                  show account address, public key and program hash --changepassword               change the password to access this wallet, must do not forget it --reset                        clear the UTXOs stored in the local database --addaccount value             add a standard account with a public key --addmultisignaccount value    add a multi-sign account with multiple public keys
+   --import value                 create your wallet using an existed private key --export                       export your private key from this wallet --create, -c                   create wallet, this will generate a keystore file within you account information --account, -a                  show account address, public key and program hash --changepassword               change the password to access this wallet, must do not forget it --reset                        clear the UTXOs stored in the local database --addaccount value             add a standard account with a public key, or add a multi-sign account with multiple public keys
                                   use -m to specify how many signatures are needed to create a valid transaction by default M is public keys / 2 + 1, witch means greater than half -m value                       the M value to specify how many signatures are needed to create a valid transaction (default: 0)
-   --deleteaccount value          delete an account from database using it's address --balance, -b                  list account balances stored in this wallet --transaction value, -t value  use [create, sign, send], to create, sign or send a transaction
+   --delaccount value             delete an account from database using it's address --list, -l                     list accounts information, including address, public key, balance and account type.
+   --transaction value, -t value  use [create, sign, send], to create, sign or send a transaction
                                   create:
                                     use --to --amount --fee [--lock], or --file --fee [--lock]